 Government and Politics is a highly respected A Level which can lead to a wide variety of academic degrees such as Politics, Law and History.
 It is particularly suited to those who wish to pursue careers in the legal field, journalism, or those wishing to work in local government.
 Graduates of Politics include a range of politicians such as David Cameron, Tony Benn and Jeremy Hunt, as well as people outside of the field of politics such as Harry Enfield, Rupert Murdoch and Nick Robinson (BBC political editor).

-At least a Grade C in either R.E. or History and at least a 4 in English.
+At least a grade 6 in RE or History and four other GCSEs at grade 4 or above, including English.